suittokill/suittokill/README.md

-# clothed-assassin
+# Read my rentry for more information!
-Please look at my rentry for more information!
+**I go by Suit, or Valentine, or any of the names associated with my copelinks.**